 The selection of varieties of ancient Sicilian wheat, the work of the Stazione Sperimentale di granicoltura (Experimental Station for Graniculture), the collection of samples that Ugo de Cillis classified, cataloguing the varieties of hard and soft wheat, leads to the description of the main biological and cultivation properties.

-The ancient grains grown in the past in Sicily, for a long time remained only our grandparents memories.
-Then, finally, some forward-looking growers renewed Sicilian ancient grains, selecting them grain by grain, with the use of innovative tools, before grinding them in the old mills in natural stone.
+For a long time, the ancient grains grown in Sicily in the past remained only in the memory of our grandparents.
+Then, finally, far-sighted producers revived ancient Sicilian grains, selecting grain by grain, with innovative tools, before milling it in the ancient stone mills.

-The flours produced today, unlike those of the past, are the synthesis of ancient gestures joined to the innovative technological instruments.
+The flours produced today, unlike those of the past, are the synthesis of ancient gestures combined with innovative technological tools.

-The ancient grains are usually processed with stone milling, producing a less refined flour, compared to that produced with modern wheat.
+Ancient grains are generally processed by stone milling, producing a less refined flour than that made from modern wheat.